Fred Kohler (politician)

-Frederick Kohler (May 2, 1864 – January 30, 1934), commonly known as Fred Kohler, was an American politician of the Republican Party who served as the 40th mayor of Cleveland, Ohio from 1922 to 1923.
+Frederick Kohler (May 2, 1864 – January 30, 1934) was an American politician of the Republican Party who served as the 40th mayor of Cleveland, Ohio from 1922 to 1923.

 Life and career

 Kohler was born in Cleveland to ethnic German parents Christian and Fredericka Kohler in 1864.
 As a teenager, he left school to assist his father in the Kohler Stone Works.
 The business failed after his father's death and Kohler sought work elsewhere.

 In 1889, Kohler joined the Cleveland Police and quickly rose to prominence.
 By 1900, he was promoted to captain and in 1903, Mayor Tom L. Johnson appointed Kohler as his chief of police.
 He developed a reputation as a strict disciplinarian, with "all the prototypical traits of Kaiser Wilhelm's favorite field marshals."
 He always expected the absolute maximum from all policemen, "demanding a neat appearance and full day's work."
 While some, such as U.S. President Theodore Roosevelt, lauded him as "the best chief of police in America", he was disliked by established Cleveland politicians of both parties who disapproved of his contempt for the city's machine politics.

 After Johnson left the mayor's office in 1909, opposition forces began gathering up to rid the city of Kohler.
 In 1913, Kohler was fired from his position by Civil Service Commission on charges of neglect of duty and gross immorality, after becoming wrapped up in an ugly divorce suit brought by a salesman against his adulterous wife.
 A month later, a gang of hired thugs mugged and brutally beat Kohler in an alley off the Short Vincent.

 Kohler made it through the tussle and instead of leaving Cleveland, he decided to enter politics.
 In 1918, he was elected Cuyahoga County commissioner as a Republican, serving two terms.
 His tenure as commissioner served him well when he campaigned and was elected mayor of Cleveland.
 He served one term from 1922 to 1924.
 As mayor, Kohler concentrated on the "economy in city government, cutting payrolls and city services, and persuading private agencies to care for families on relief."
 However, Kohler started becoming unpopular again when he "cleaned up" City Hall by slashing municipal expenses and firing 850 patronage employees.
 In 1924, the city adopted a city manager plan, Kohler did not seek reelection as mayor and was elected sheriff instead.
 He left office in 1926, after being accused of underfeeding the prisoners in jail.